gabrielgt/EvergineDocs/manual/evergine_studio/packages.md

 ### Upcoming packages

-Evergine is on continuous development, and more upcoming packages are comming:
+Evergine is on continuous development, and more upcoming packages are coming:

 | Package | Description |
 | --- | --- |